oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-a-different-color-when-replying-an-email/rule.md

 ---

 **Warning:** there is very rarely a reason to use inline – avoid it.
-You should copy the tasks and paste in your response area instead.
+You should copy the tasks and paste in your response area ​instead.